rschristopher/Lex/docs/universal-system.md

 Lex uses the metric system to scale supernatural Anima, using `M` (Magi points) as the base universal unit.
 And, like with Danage Thresholds, the Anima Threshold denoted by metric prefixes makes exceptionally large numbers clean, efficient, and easy to read on a character sheet, especially for powerful characters.

-*   A base mortal character might have an Anima pool of `50 M`.
+*   A base character with no real magic or psionic abilities might have an Anima pool of `12 M`.
+*   A mortal mage or psychic character might have an Anima pool of `160 M` with an Anima Threshold of 10, and thus `16 dM`
-*   A powerful demigod might possess an Anima pool of `120 hM` (hecto-Magi), which represents a whopping `12,000 M`.
+*   A powerful demigod might possess an Anima pool of `120 hM`, which represents a whopping `12,000 M`.

 ### Trivial Costs and At-Will Powers